-Call to Order: Ardry Skeet Boyle, Vice Chair, called the meeting to order at 12:03 p.m.
+Call to Order: Ardry "Skeet" Boyle, Vice Chair, called the meeting to order at 12:29 p.m.

 During the opening remarks, Boyle thanked everyone who has been participating in the Quality of Life Workgroups.
-At least 60 people have joined the discussions about adding a 5th pillar to the structure that CDC and HRSA developed to End the HIV Epidemic.
+At least 60 people have joined the discussions about adding a 5th pillar to the structure that

+CDC and HRSA developed to End the HIV Epidemic.
 This 5th pillar looks at quality of life and why we need more than biomedical solutions to end the epidemic.
 Send Diane an email if you wish to receive meeting invitations.
 Meetings are hybrid so participants can join via Zoom or come to the church in person.
 To get the meeting address or the Zoom link, you must register.
-The next meeting will be on May 5, 2022 at 4 pm.
+The next meeting will be on May 5th at 4 pm.
+Boyle also said that Kimberley Collins is no longer working at the City of Houston so her supervisor, Melody Barr, has returned to the Council as Kimberley's replacement on a temporary basis.
+The How to Best Meet the Need Training will take place following today's Council meeting.
+Everyone is encouraged to attend.
 Boyle then called for a Moment of Reflection.